 What are the mechanisms that translate maternal stress-depression into altered fetal brain development?

-The Role of Epigenetic Mechanisms.
+Maternal stress during pregnancy impact on brain development via transplacental signals.
 Tracy Bale, PhD.
 Professor of Pharmacology and Psychiatry, Director of the Center for Epigenetic Research in Child Health and Brain Development, University of Maryland School of Medicine

 Endocrine Pathways.
 Pathik Wadhwa, MD, PhD.
 Professor of Psychiatry & Human Behavior, Obstetrics & Gynecology, Pediatrics, and Epidemiology at the University of California, Irvine, School of Medicine